Writing on technology, innovation, and societal impact.

 All of my long-form thoughts on innovation, tech trends, global challenges, and more, collected in chronological order.

-A deep dive into Africa’s paradox of modernity, the challenges of mimicry, and the hope for a youth-led transformation.
+A reflection on our paradox of modernity, the challenges of mimicry, and the hope for a youth-led transformation.

 A sober look at how our institutions, policies, and collective behaviors are sustaining a system of stagnation — all while appearing to be on the move.